 The Health Department no longer operates immunization clinics in Corona, Queens and the Tremont area of the Bronx.
-For general information about the Heath Department's clinics, please go to NYC Health Clinics.
+For general information about the Heath Department's clinics, please visit our NYC Health Clinics page.

 Brooklyn, NY, 11201

-(corner of Willoughby St. & Flatbush Ave.
-Ext., near the Fulton Mall and Long Island University)
+(corner of Willoughby Street and Flatbush Avenue Ext., near the Fulton Mall and Long Island University)

-For adults and children (4 years of age and over).
+For adults and children (4 and older).
 No appointments necessary.
-People are seen on a first-come, first-serve basis.
+People are seen on a first-come, first-served basis.
 Please bring your vaccination record and insurance information.

-The Fort Greene walk-in immunization clinic provides immunizations recommended for children over 4 years of age, teens and adults, including:
+The Fort Greene walk-in immunization clinic provides immunizations recommended for children older than 4, teens and adults, including: